moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-object-format title="MOQT OBJECT Message"}

-* FullTrackName Alias : The compressed full track name obtained as part of subscription and/or
+* Track Alias : The compressed full track name obtained as part of subscription and/or
 publish control message exchanges.

 * Group Sequence : The object is a member of the indicated group